qcr/gtsam-quadrics/ros/README.md

 * Specify openvslam_SRC_DIR in [openvslam_ros/CMakeLists.txt](/ros/src/openvslam_ros/CMakeLists.txt) as the /path/to/openvslam
 * Navigate to /quadricslam/ros and build the ros packages with `colcon build --symlink-install`
 * Source the overlay with `. install/setup.bash`
+* Modify `quadricslam/config/webcam.yaml` to use correct path to the `coco.names` file

 ## Usage with USB Camera